History of Chinese cuisine: Early dynastic times

+Han dynasty

-The most common staple crops consumed during the Han Dynasty were wheat, barley, rice, foxtail and broomcorn millet, and beans.
+The most common staple crops consumed during the Han dynasty were wheat, barley, rice, foxtail and broomcorn millet, and beans.
 Commonly eaten fruits and vegetables included chestnuts, pears, plums, peaches, melons, apricots, red bayberries, jujubes, calabash, bamboo shoots, mustard greens, and taro.
 Domesticated animals that were also eaten included chickens, Mandarin ducks, pigs, geese, sheep, camels, and dogs.
 Turtles and fish were taken from streams and lakes.
 The owl, pheasant, magpie, sika deer, and Chinese bamboo partridge were commonly hunted and consumed.
 Seasonings included sugar, honey, salt and soy sauce.
 Beer and yellow wine were regularly consumed, although baijiu was not available until much later.

 During the Han dynasty, Chinese developed methods of food preservation for military rations during campaigns such as drying meat into jerky and cooking, roasting, and drying grain.

 Chinese legends claim that the roasted, flat shaobing bread was brought back from the Xiyu (the Western Regions, a name for Central Asia) by the Han dynasty General Ban Chao, and that it was originally known as barbarian pastry (胡饼 (胡餅, húbǐng)).
 The shaobing is believed to be descended from the hubing.
 Shaobing is believed to be related to the Persian and Central Asian naan and the Near Eastern pita.
 Central Asians made and sold sesame cakes in China during the Tang dynasty.

+By the time of the Han dynasty, the different regions (which were not completely unified previously just after the end of Qin dynasty) and cuisines of China's people were linked by major canals and leading to greater complexity in the different regional cuisines.
+Not only is food seen as giving "qi", energy, but the food is also about maintaining yin and yang. ... food was judged for color, aroma, taste, and texture and a good meal was expected to balance the Four Natures ('hot', warm, cool, and 'cold') and the Five Tastes (pungent, sweet, sour, bitter, and salty).
+Salt was used as a preservative from early times, but in cooking was added in the form of soy sauce, and not at the table.